Skip to content

 The term "biology" is derived from the Greek terms bios (meaning "life") and logos (meaning "study" or "discourse").
 It is the study of living organisms and the essential processes that support their existence.

-This guide covers key topics in biology, from the basics concepts to specialized areas like genetics, human and plant physiology, and ecology.
-It highlights how biology helps us explore organisms, their functions, and their interactions with the environment and important topics are also discussed, with quizzes included to test your knowledge.
+This guide covers key topics in biology, from the basic concepts to specialized areas like genetics, human and plant physiology, and ecology.
+It highlights how biology helps us explore organisms, their functions, and their interactions with the environment, and important topics are also discussed, with quizzes included to test your knowledge.

 Let’s explore the core concepts of biology and have fun with some quizzes to enhance your learning!